Thimxx/pyGenealogical-Tools/README.md

 * Create a child, parents or partner in geni
 * Delete a profile in geni
 * Get profile, relations and union data.
+* Extract the tree of descendants of a profile in gedcom
 3) Several genealogical functions.
 * Get children surname based on several naming conventions
 * Get name removing surnames